usgs/hazdev-broker/java/README.md

 **Logging**

-The consumer client uses log4j for logging, an [example log4j properties file](config/consumerclient/consumerclient.log4j.properties) is included with the Hazdev-Broker Jar.
+The producer client uses log4j for logging, an [example log4j properties file](config/producerclient/producerclient.log4j.properties) is included with the Hazdev-Broker Jar.
 For more information on configuring log4j, see [here](http://logging.apache.org/log4j/1.2/manual.html).

 **Using**

-To run the consumer client, run the command `java -jar hazdev-broker.jar ConsumerClient consumerclient.config`.

 To run the producer client, run the command `java -jar hazdev-broker.jar ProducerClient producerclient.config`.